IT Career Guide

 • Whenever you catch yourself doubting your capabilities, especially after you experience a successful moment or achieved something, linger on the feeling, and try to explain to yourself why you’re feeling this way and where it’s coming from.
 Reflecting will help a lot!

-• If you’ve narrowed down the causes of you thinking this way, one way you could counter it is thinking of specific affirmations and self-justifications that can uplift you more than bring you down, which will help in neutralizing the doubt and feelings of inadequacy.
+• One way you could counter it is thinking of specific affirmations and self-justifications that can uplift you more than bring you down.
+This will help in neutralizing the doubt and feelings of inadequacy.

 • You also have to understand that in life, there is always balance in the things that happen in your life.
 There are some things that you genuinely excel at, and some that you aren’t good at, and that’s okay.
 What’s important is that you know where both your personal strengths and weaknesses lie so you know what things you really should be worrying about.

 • Whenever you succeed in something, accept and own it.
-Refrain from putting yourself down after you’ve just achieved something good and remind yourself that it happened because of the effort you put into it, your skills and talents, and that you made it happen.
+Refrain from putting yourself down after you’ve just achieved something good.
+Remind yourself that it happened because of the effort you put into it, your skills and talents, and that you made it happen.
 The more you do this, the more the success will feel genuine for you.

 What more can you do?